 England vs Italy predicted lineups: Team news ahead of Euro 2020 final

+England vs Italy predicted lineups: Team news for Euro 2020 final tonight

 Roberto Mancini’s side enthralled early on in the tournament beating Turkey, Switzerland and Wales to top Group A. They then survived extra-time against Austria in the first knockout round before knocking out world number one ranked Belgium in the quarter-finals.
 Spain were then sent packing in the semi-final but only after extra-time and penalties with Chelsea midfielder Jorginho dispatching the winning kick in the shootout.